Sammy Yukuan Lee Lecture Series

-The Sammy Yukuan Lee Lecture Series is an annual program hosted by the UCLA Center for Chinese Studies in partnership with the Fowler Museum at UCLA at the University of California, Los Angeles (UCLA).
+The Sammy Yukuan Lee Lecture Series in Chinese Archeology and Art is an annual program hosted by the UCLA Center for Chinese Studies in partnership with the Fowler Museum at UCLA at the University of California, Los Angeles (UCLA).
 It was established in 1982 to commemorate the 80th birthday of Sammy Yukuan Lee (1902–2011), a noted collector, dealer, and scholar of Chinese art.
 The series celebrates Lee’s philanthropy, his contributions to Chinese art and antiquities, and his enduring legacy in the study of Chinese material culture.

 Overview

 Founded in 1982, the lecture series brings distinguished scholars of Chinese art, archaeology, and material culture to UCLA to present both public lectures and specialized seminars.
 These events are designed to engage academic and general audiences, enriching students, faculty, and the broader Los Angeles community, and assist with cross-cultural dialog and learning.

 Born in Shandong province, China, Sammy Yukuan Lee became a prominent collector of Chinese lacquer, carpets, and ceramics.
 He later established a foundation and became a U.S. citizen in 1984.
 The Sammy Yukuan Lee Foundation continues to support the lecture series and other cultural programs at UCLA and beyond.